 2. Grow Enough Plants

 Some plants may not produce as many seeds.
-So grow enough of your favorite crop variety so you will have enough for food and seed-saving purposes.
+So grow enough of your favorite crop variety to have enough for food and seed-saving purposes.

 3. Collect Mature Seeds

-Gather seeds from crops when they are fully mature.
-The usual time is at the end of the growing season.
+Gather seeds from crops when fully mature, usually at the end of the growing season.

 Lettuce may begin to bolt, and ripe tomatoes and other fruits and vegetables will be past their best.